-The Alberta Dual Credit Framework (PDF, 868 KB) identifies dual credit as programming that is authorized and funded by Alberta Education in which grade 10, 11, or 12 students can earn both high school credits and credits that count toward a post-secondary certificate, diploma, or degree, including a journeyperson certificate.
+Dual credit helps Grade 10, 11, or 12 students earn high school and post-secondary credits that can count toward a post-secondary certificate, diploma, or degree, including first period apprenticeship opportunities.

 Alberta Education Dual Credit Start-Up Funding Applications for the third round of grants will open September 1, 2019.
 Deadline for applications is November 15, 2019 at 5:00 p.m.
 MST.

 Dual Credit Course Code Application Forms for the 2019/2020 school year are now available.
-Deadline to submit applications for semester two and summer school is November 1, 2019.
+Deadline to submit applications for semester 2 and summer school is November 1, 2019.

 Alberta dual credit documents